kjernest01/calport/README.md

 ### An email listener that intelligently responds to Google Calendar Invites

 ## Setup instructions
-1. Enable IMAP by following the below instructions\n 1.1 Open Gmail in a web browser
+1. Enable IMAP by following the below instructions
+   1.1 Open Gmail in a web browser
    1.2 Select the Settings gear in the upper-right corner 1.3 Select "See all settings."